 This is a great option for anyone who’s looking to enjoy a great cup later in the day, or anyone who wants to cut back on coffee for health reasons.

 The Melozzio is most notable for its lighter and sharper notes.
 But it also has a pleasant toasty taste, and that’s why we’re rating it so highly.

-This is a great choice for anyone who wants a light roast with a sweetness.
-The Melozzio would go great alongside breakfast pastries, or mixed with milk in a latté or cappuccino.
+This is a great choice for anyone who wants a light roast with a hint of sweetness.
+The Melozzio would go well with breakfast pastries or mixed with milk in a latte or cappuccino.

 This is a great choice for anyone looking to get especially creative with Nespresso drinks.
-Toss these Melozzio capsules in with your normal ration to try out some new latté and cappuccino possibilities.
+Combine these Melozzio capsules with frothed milk to try out some new latte and cappuccino possibilities.

 For those who want to go one step further than the Melozzio for a notably sweeter coffee, we recommend the Caramelizio capsules.
 This blend offers some delicious sweetness, and this makes it a good choice for anyone with a sweet tooth.